PaulSD/config-template-card/README.md

 [![Twitter][twitter]][twitter]
 [![Github][github]][github]

-This card is for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) that allows you to use pretty much any valid Javascript on the hass object in your configuration
+## Overview

+This [Home Assistant](https://www.home-assistant.io/) [Lovelace Dashboard](https://www.home-assistant.io/dashboards) Card supports the use of Javascript templates to dynamically configure other nested Dashboard Cards.

+### Template Language

+Note that this Card uses **Javascript** templates.
+It does NOT support the **Jinja2** templates that are used elsewhere in Home Assistant.

+This is because Dashboard Cards are normally rendered entirely in the web browser using Javascript, while Jinja2 templates must be rendered by Python on the Home Assistant server.
+The use of Javascript for templates enables this Card to render templates in the browser without deviating from the expected design pattern of Dashboard Cards.

+For an alternative Card that does support Jinja2 templates, see [lovelace-card-templater](https://github.com/gadgetchnnel/lovelace-card-templater).
+That Card works by making API calls from the browser to the Home Assistant server to render each template.

-## Minimum Home Assistant Version
+### Minimum Home Assistant Version

-Home Assistant version 0.110.0 or higher is required as of release 1.2.0 of config-template-card
+Home Assistant version 0.110.0 or higher is required as of release 1.2.0 of config-template-card.

-## Support
+### Support

 Hey dude!
 Help me out for a couple of :beers: or a :coffee:!